Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 GLM-5

 Pick GLM-5 if you want the stronger benchmark profile.
-DeepSeek V3.2 only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.
+DeepSeek V3.2 only becomes the better choice if you want the cheaper token bill.

 Coding